open-mmlab/mmocr/docs/en/install.md

 ### Install on CPU-only platforms

-MMOCR can be built for CPU only environment.
+MMOCR can be built for CPU-only environment.
 In CPU mode you can train (requires MMCV version >= 1.4.4), test or inference a model.

-However some functionalities are gone in this mode:
+However, some functionalities are gone in this mode:

 - Deformable Convolution
 - Modulated Deformable Convolution